watermelonwolverine/Filename-Tag-Generator/README.md

 - The tag buttons will be changed to checkboxes with one of three states `On` and `Off` and `Mixed`.
 - The `Selected File` field will be disabled.
 You will have to remember which files you dragged into the application.
-- `Basename` and `Extension` input fields will be disabled.
+- The `Basename` and `Extension` fields will also be disabled.
 You will have to adjust the basename and extension beforehand.

 Checkbox states: